Resumes – if they’re worth writing, they’re worth proofreading

 However, when you don’t have a friend or colleague with basic proofreading skills available to help you:

-- If your knowledge of spelling, grammar and punctuation are not very good, ask a professional proofreader to proofread your resume.
-As long as it’s been well-written, formatted and edited and is ready for proofreading, the proofreading stage shouldn’t take longer than half an hour and the task should not cost you very much.
+- If your (or your friends’) knowledge of spelling, grammar and punctuation are not very good, ask a professional proofreader to proofread your resume.
+As long as it includes all the information and has been well-written, formatted and self-edited and is ready for proofreading, the proofreading shouldn’t take longer than an hour and the task won’t cost you more than $100.

-- If your spelling, grammar and punctuation skills are very good, you can proofread your own resume and if you follow the below Tips for proofreading your own resume, the result is likely to be quite good.
+- If your spelling, grammar and punctuation skills are very good, you can proofread your own resume and if you follow the below Tips for proofreading your resume yourself, the result is likely to be pretty good. *

-- Make sure you have good knowledge of spelling, punctuation and grammar.
-If you don’t, you won’t be able to correct all the mistakes in your resume.
+- Be sure you have good knowledge of spelling, punctuation and grammar.
+If you don’t, you won’t be able to correct the main mistakes in your resume and should ask someone else to proofread your resume.

 - There is an old saying about the importance of using ‘a fresh pair of eyes’ to proofread because if you know the material too well, you won’t notice all the minor errors in the document, whereas if you don’t know the material very well you’re more likely to pick up on those mistakes.
-Therefore, make sure that after writing and editing your resume, you wait one or two days before attempting to proofread it.
+Therefore, make sure that after writing and self-editing your resume, you then wait a couple of days before proofreading it.

-- Read your resume aloud with your voice as well as viewing it with your eyes.
-Your ear may notice small errors that your eyes may miss.
+- Read your resume aloud as well as viewing it with your eyes.
+Your ear is likely to notice small errors that your eyes miss.

 - If someone else is proofreading your document, they probably only need to go through it once.
-If you are proofreading your own document you’ll need to proofread it two or three times to make it as correct as possible.
+If you are proofreading your own document you should proofread it two or three times to make it as error-free as possible.

 This article is about self-editing and proofreading your resume.
-If you have written a manuscript intended for publication, it needs to be edited by a professional editor and proofread by a professional proofreader.
+If you have written a report or manuscript intended for publication, it must be edited and proofread by a professional editors.
+For more information go to:

 Back To Blog